oguzbilgic/oguzbilgic.github.com/_posts/2010-12-02-cloud-browser.markdown

 ---
 layout: post
-title: Cloud Browser by Google or Facebook
+title: Cloud Browser
 ---

-# Cloud Browser by Google or Facebook
+# Cloud Browser

 _December 2010_

-Few weeks ago, I wrote a blog post about Chromium Os vs Rockmelt , “Real Google Killer is RockMelt, Not Facebook Mail.
-HOW?”, which shows the similarities of Chromium os and Rockmelt.
-I think one of the companies should fully integrate it’s accounts to browser.
+Few weeks ago, I wrote a blog post which explains similarities of Chromium OS and Rockmelt.
+I think Google or Facebook should fully integrate their accounts to browser.

 ## Basic Idea: Problem - Solution